 TO PRODUCE PAPER, SOFIDEL RESPECTS FORESTRY RESOURCE

-By operating with these principles, in 2015 Sofidel further consolidated its commitment to reduce the risk of procurement from controversial or illegal sources.
-In 2015 the total percentage of certified virgin fibre with forestry preservation chain schemes (FSC®, PEFC™ and SFI™) was 99.97%.
-In 2014, the percentage was 99.97%.
+By operating with these principles, in 2016 Sofidel further consolidated its commitment to reduce the risk of procurement from controversial or illegal sources.
+In 2017 the total percentage of certified virgin fibre with forestry preservation chain schemes (FSC®, FSC Controlled Wood, e PEFC™ and SFI®) was 100%.
+In 2015, the percentage was 99.97%.
 In October 2017, the Group has signed up the Vancouver Declaration, launched in the Canadian city at the General Assembly of the FSC (Forest Stewardship Council) – one of the most widespread and respected forestry certification schemes in the world.
 The Declaration affirms the fundamental role performed by the business world in achieving the Sustainable Development Goals indicated in the United Nations 2030 Agenda.

 A GROWING FOREST CAN MAKE A LOT OF NOISE